publichomepage/my/README.md

 ---
 ## 💼 **Experience**
 **XYZ Systems, San Jose, CA | Senior Engineer** (Jan 2018 – Present)
-- Add 4 bullet points for each experience with a Task, Action and Result
+- Add bullets for each experience with a Task, Action and a Result
-- Architected and implemented a Highly available microservice improving system resiliency.
+- Architected a Highly available microservice improving system resiliency.
 - Led the migration of legacy systems to AWS, reducing in a 25% cost.
 - Onboarded interns, junior engineers, guided them on org practices and design principles.

 **ABC Corp, New York, NY | Software Engineer** (May 2013 – Dec 2017)
 - Developed and maintained RESTful APIs for e-commerce platforms serving over 1 million users.
 - Collaborated with cross-functional teams to design and implement responsive UI using React.
+- Improved application performance by 40% through optimization of database queries and caching
 - Enhanced security protocols, reducing system vulnerabilities by 20%.

 ---